mwbowers/mwbowers.github.io/reference/asna-qsys-expo/expo-model/conditional-value.md

 *Function Key is Valid when Option Indicator 30 is `Off`.
 If the Command is issued, the Response Indicator 11 will be set to `On`*

+Here is an overview of [Conditional Values concepts](/reference/asna-qsys-expo/expo-model/conditional-properties-overview.html).

 <br>
 <br>